Uses

 Why not Google DNS: I don't need Google knowing every domain I visit.

-Running these on Proxmox VMs/containers because I control my data:
+Running these on Incus VMs and Podman containers because I control my data:

 Why self-host: Privacy, learning, control.
 Also, it's fun.
 I've learned more about networking, security, and system administration from running these services than from any course.